 Andrew Astley ’16 is a permanent Park Guide at Martin Van Buren NHS in Kinderhook, New York.
 As an undergraduate, Andrew interned at the Wood Museum of Springfield History and Andersonville NHS.
 Before landing his current position, he worked seasonally for the National Park Service for several years.

-Shaw Bridges ’15 worked after graduation as an AP US History and AP US Government teacher and dorm faculty at the Knox School in St James, NY, filling a variety of extracurricular roles including student advisor, coach of the fencing team, and assistant crew coach.
-He is now pursuing graduate studies in history at the University of Georgia, and hopes to one day teach at the college level.
+Shaw Bridges ’15 worked after graduation as an AP US History and AP US Government teacher and dorm faculty at the Knox School in St James, NY.
+He is now pursuing a Ph,D. in History at the University of Georgia, and hopes to one day teach at the college level.

-Bryan Caswell ’15 completed a Master of Studies program at the University of Oxford studying Global and Imperial History in 2016, where his focus lay in a study of the functional mechanics of the British Empire.
+Bryan Caswell ’15 completed a Master of Studies program at the University of Oxford studying Global and Imperial History in 2016.
 Bryan is now employed by Cardinal Education in Burlingame, CA as a full-time Educational Consultant.
 Cardinal Education is the premier educational consultancy in the San Francisco Bay Area, offering admissions consulting, standardized test preparation, and one-on-one tutoring.
 (CWES)

 Peter D’Arpa ’14 earned a MA in History from the University of North Carolina at Greensboro in 2016, and is currently a Ph.D. student at West Virginia University.
 Pete has interned at George Washington’s Mount Vernon and Richmond National Battlefield Park.
 (CWES)

 Jake Farias ’16 is Assistant Director of Telemarketing at Boston College, where he oversees the student caller team.
 Jake previously served as a Teaching Fellow at Nativity Preparatory School of New Bedford (Massachusetts), an independent, tuition-free middle school for boys from low-income families.